 This Mississippi pot roast is fall-apart tender, easy to prep, and incredibly flavorful.
-Recipe includes oven and slow cooker instructions!
+This recipe includes oven, slow cooker, and Instant Pot instructions!

-The history of this recipe is interesting - apparently it can be traced back to a woman named Robin Chapman who is from a small city in Mississippi.
-She adapted a recipe that was given to her in the 90s.
-Her version of the recipe took off and became extremely internet famous, which is not surprising since it's so delicious.
+- The genius behind this simple pot roast is a woman named Robin Chapman who is from a small city in Mississippi.
+She adapted a recipe that was given to her in the ’90s.
+Her version took off and became extremely popular, which is not surprising since it’s insanely delicious.

 Is it spicy?

-- Leftovers will keep in the fridge for 3-4 days or can be frozen for up to 3 months (I like to freeze individual portions).
+- Or they can be frozen for up to 3 months.
+I like to freeze individual portions.

-You can't go wrong with Easy Garlic Mashed Potatoes!
-Leftovers are absolutely delicious in a sandwich (I add some mayo and sweet pickles on the side) or tacos.
+- Leftovers are absolutely wonderful in a sandwich (I warm it up first then add some mayo and sweet pickles inside the sandwich).
+Or try it in tacos!

 Mississippi Pot Roast

 - 3-4 pounds beef chuck roast